osmosis-labs/osmosis/docs/developing/network/join-mainnet.md

 ## Download Chain Data

-We must now download the latest chain data from a snapshot provider.
-In this example, I will use <a>https://quicksync.io/networks/osmosis.html</a> and I will use the pruned chain data.
-You may choose the default or archived based off your needs.
+Download the latest chain data from a snapshot provider.
+In this example, I will use <a href="https://quicksync.io/networks/osmosis.html" target="_blank">https://quicksync.io/networks/osmosis.html</a> as well as the pruned chain data.
+You may choose the default or archived based on your needs.

 Download liblz4-tool to handle the compressed file: